-Our telephone system is designed to connect you with the person you called or, if they are unavailable, their voice-mail.
+Our telephone system is designed to connect you with the person you called or, if they are unavailable, his or her voice mail.
 Telephones will be answered by a person unless all lines are busy.
 If all lines are busy, you will receive clear instructions for leaving a message.
 Under unusual circumstances, it may be impossible to answer each incoming call.
-Your phone call is important to us and will be returned within one working day of its receipt if possible.
+Your phone call is important to us and will be returned within one working day of its receipt, if possible.
 Telephone inquiries will be accommodated in a pleasant and helpful manner.
 Immediate, concise information will be provided whenever possible.
 If such information is not immediately available, you will be informed when you can expect to receive it.

-We will respond promptly to requests for assistance or advice on Federal historic preservation programs and related matters.
-We will provide appropriate referrals to other sources of information, if the request falls outside ACHP's purview or we are otherwise unable to address it.
+We will respond promptly to requests for assistance or advice on federal historic preservation programs and related matters.
+We will provide appropriate referrals to other sources of information, if the request falls outside the ACHP's purview or we are otherwise unable to address it.

 Comments, Suggestions, Complaints, and Resolution